 During a typical vent stack repair process, the technician will remove and replace the broken vent stack.
 However, this is a more destructive method that doesn’t completely address the root of the problem, so the new vent stack system will inevitably fail as well.
 For this reason, many property owners are choosing to rehabilitate their vent stacks with no-dig vent stack liners.

 Our vent stack lining method is safe for indoor use and saves you the disturbance and expense of tearing out walls or digging up your floors to access the pipes.
 Vent stack lining creates a brand-new structural vent stack within the existing stack, saving you both time and money.
 Best of all, the lining has a lifespan of 50 years, and we back up our work with a 100% satisfaction guarantee.

-The Vent Stack Lining Process
+The Vent Stack Lining Process in Colorado